Corporate Governance

 LCSS has Business Continuity Plans (BCP) in place to safeguard the interests of our beneficiaries and stakeholders.
 These BCP plans help mitigate losses and ensure the ongoing of our operations in providing the essential services, programmes and corporate practices when disasters or unforeseen situations strike LCSS.

-All staff are informed of these plans and all persons involved in the delivery of services are fully aware of their roles and responsibilities in ensuring business continuity in case of any disruptions in our service.
+All staff are informed of these plans and individuals involved in the delivery of services are fully aware of their roles and responsibilities in ensuring business continuity in case of any disruptions in our service.

 Strategic Management